Shaga-Matula/blue-pulse-pp5/README.md

 ### Comments Page

-- Blog Page Balsamic Drawing : This section will have a page that reflects the band's personal lives and creative process.
+- Comments Page Balsamic Drawing : This section will have a page that reflects the band's personal lives and creative process.
 It is where the band shares their thoughts on music, life, and everything in between using the guid of Balsamic Drawings.

 <img src="static/images/readme/blogpage.png"  alt="Music Page"  width="500">